 This seminar introduces students to the theories and methods necessary for making ethnographic films.
 Students will conduct fieldwork and make a documentary film on a particular aspect of social and cultural behavior.
 Emphasis is placed on developing the critical skills needed for resolving some of the ethical, technical, and aesthetic problems that may emerge during the documentation of social and cultural behavior.

 Advances in medical science give us an ever-increasing mastery of our "natural" reproductive processes.
 Technologies for controlling our fertility, diagnosing and treating the fetus, and allowing premature neonates to complete their development ex-utero challenge our traditional ideas of parenthood, family and even personal identity.
-The economic, emotional, and socio-cultural costs of these medical advances are very high.
-In addition, myriad ethical and legal questions are raised by the possibilities and permutations created by the new reproductive technologies.
-The course begins with an overview of the natural reproduction in humans and the basic principles of biomedical ethics.
-Focus then turns to issues surrounding the control of fertility and infertility, fetal life, birth, and the neonatal period.
+This course addresses myriad economic, sociocultural, ethical and legal questions raised the new reproductive technologies.
+The course is discussion-based, includes a semester-long project, and involves some technical applications.

 MIL 401 - Developing Adaptive Leaders